Sheepdog2142/VABOrganizer-Sheepdog/README.md

 - **Airplane Plus** (Support from JadeOfMaar)
 - **CryoEnginesExtensions** (Support from JadeOfMaar)
 - **KPBS** (Support from JadeOfMaar)
+- ALCOR (Support from jthero3)
+- Bumblebee (Support from jthero3)
+- Coriolis Space Systems (Support from jthero3)
+- DaMichel's CargoBays (Support from jthero3)
+- HullcamVDSContinued (Support from jthero3)
+- Luciole (Support from jthero3)
+- Mk2Expansion (Support from jthero3)
+- NSS/OctoSat-SOAR S3-A300t (Support from jthero3)
+- Planetside Exploration Technologies (Support from jthero3)

 ===========On 1.2 Dev Branch================